 Should you use Reels?
 Is it really necessary?
-How big of a deal is this feature for Instagram’s one billion monthly active users?
-Should you use Reels or would the BEST use of your time and resources be launching your holiday campaign on TikTok?
+How big of a deal is this feature for Instagram’s two billion monthly active users?
+Should you use Reels or would the BEST use of your time and resources be launching your campaign on TikTok?
 All good questions.
 Let’s talk about it.

 The Drama Never Seems to End with This TikTok Thing